ant-design/pro-editor/src/SortableTree/index.en-US.md

    */
   getTreeData: () => TreeData<T>;
   /**
-   * Get the current flattened tree data
+   * Get the flattened data of the current tree
-   * @returns The current flattened tree data
+   * @returns The flattened data of the current tree */
-   */
   getFlattenData: () => FlattenNode<T>[];
 }